Nazulka/WD-Buzzwords/TESTING.md

 In both cases users see _Browse Terms_ button that refreshes the page and displays all the words contained in the glossary.
 * Clicking on the _Search button_ without entering any value - _Please fill in this field_ message is displayed, prompting users to enter a value.
 All above described features work as intended.

-- [x] **Icon Boxes Section**
+**Icon Boxes Section**
 * All three links on these sections were clicked to test and are working as intended.
     * The first two buttons contain links to redirect users to the _Sign Up_ and _Browse All_ pages accordingly.
     * The link on the last section opens up a third-party website in a new tab.
 * On small screen sizes each section takes up the full width of the scree.

-- [x] **Footer**
+**Footer**
 * Visible on all pages.
 * Materialize Sticky Footer is responsive and stays on the bottom of the page.
 It gets pushed down when there is a lot of content.
 This have been tested by reducing / increasing the screen width and is working as intended.
 * Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
 Social icons were tested by clicking on them, all links to the external websites are functioning as intended and open in new tabs.
 * Copyright section is center-aligned and located directly below the Footer as intended.

+- [x] **Glossary Page**

-- [x] **Filter Results Buttons**
+**Filter Results Buttons**
   * Verified that by default the Glossary page displays all existing terms (including ones contributed by the users) in alphabetical order.
   * The _Back to top_ Materialize FAB is working as intended, it floats on right bottom corner of the page and when clicked takes users to the top of the page.
   * The _Filter Results Buttons_ are functioning as expected.
 When clicked by user it renders the filter results on the _filtered_results_ page.
 If there are no terms in the dictionary starting with the letter displayed on the button, the page displays a message: "No results found for the letter _(letter clicked by user)_" along with the _Browse Terms_ button to redirect users back to the Glossary Page.

 - [x] **Log In Page**
+* The page only appears when the user is not logged in.
 * Verified, the Flash message always pops up when users successfully log in to the website.
 * Link below the card was clicked to test and is functioning as it should, redirecting users to the _Sign Up_ page.

 - [x] **Sign Up Page**
+* Sign Up page only appears when the user is not logged in.
 * Flash message pops up to confirm the successul registration.
 * The link below th ecard is fully functional, redirects users to the _Log In_ page.

 - [x] **Account Page**
+* The page is only accessible after user logs in to the website.
 * The user's contributed words displayed on the page in an alphabetical order.
 * _Edit_ button is functioning as desired, allowing users to update the terms they contributed previuosly.
 * _Delete_ button is working as intended and _Confirm deletion_ modal pops up if users click on it.
 Clicking on the _Delete_ button again on the pop up modal will result in removal of the term from the glossary.
 Alternatively, if users clicked on it by mistake or changed mind, they can click on the _Cancel_ button.

 - [x] **Add Term Page**
+* The page is available for logged in users only.
 * The image is rendered correctly.
 * The form was tested by entering a new term and description and is working as intended.
 * The flash message is correctly displayed after every successful contribution to the dictionary.

 - [x] **Log Out Page**
+* The page is visible for logged in users only.
 * The _Log Out_ link on the navbar (sidenav on smaller screens) is working as expected and logs users out of their account when clicked.
 * Further tests verified that users are then redirected to the _Log In_ page where a flash message pops up to confirm they've been logged out.